Fajar-RahmadJaya/KeyTik/README.md

-## KeyTik : Keyboard Remapper With Profile And AutoHotkey Script Manager
+# KeyTik : Keyboard Remapper With Profile And AutoHotkey Script Manager
   KeyTik is an open-source keyboard remapper that support profile.
 It has useful functionality for remapper in a lightweight software.
 KeyTik use AutoHotkey for remapper so it's flexible and has great potential.
 KeyTik can made AutoHotkey scripting easier because its basically a software to made AutoHotkey script, attached with some functionality.
 So beside as remapper KeyTik also can also be said as AutoHotkey script manager.
+After recent update i realise KeyTik not only can be used as keyboard remapper but also auto clicker, screen clicker and many more.
+AutoHotkey allow you to made almos automaton and KeyTik is just made it easier to use for beginner or veteran.
 I made it for personal use at first and decided to develop it further.
 So feel free to try it if you are interested.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------